Things appear to be looking up for Astrotech Corporation (ASTC)

 Astrotech Corporation (ASTC): Who are the competitors?

-The company’s main competitors (and peers) include Lockheed Martin Corporation (LMT) that is trading -7.17% down over the past 12 months.
-Northrop Grumman Corporation (NOC) is -10.42% down on the 1-year trading charts.
+The company’s main competitors (and peers) include Lockheed Martin Corporation (LMT) that is trading 5.42% up over the past 12 months.
+Northrop Grumman Corporation (NOC) is -2.79% down on the 1-year trading charts.
 Short interest in the company’s stock has risen 40.03% from the last report on Jan 28, 2021 to stand at a total of 0.27 million short shares sold with a short interest ratio of 0.14.